TaimurAhmed/summerProject2017/README.md

-# summerProject2017
+# Artemis Project 2017

-A social network TEL solution.
+A TEL solution to enable blended and flexible pedagogies via a social network.
 Written via sublime.

-Note: Configure to HTTPS

-WIP:

-Tracing code sequentially from register.php

-Finished:
-config.php